wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

    `E` is the **e**xtra fee specified in the `extraFeePerStep` field,

-   `С` is the **c**omplexity of the callable function. `С`/4000 rounded up to the nearest integer is the number of stages in the calculation sequence.
-For details see the [Continued Calculations](/en/ride/advanced/continuation) article.
+   `С` is the **c**omplexity of the callable function. `С`/4000 rounded up to the nearest integer is the number of stages in the computation sequence.
+For details see the [Continued Computations](/en/ride/advanced/continuation) article.

    `N` is the total number of **n**ested invocations via `Invoke` function.
 For details see the [dApp-to-dApp Invocation](/en/ride/advanced/dapp-to-dapp) article.

-> Continued calculations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.
+> Continued computations and dApp-to-dApp invocation are mutually exclusive, that is, they cannot be initiated by the same transaction.

 ## JSON Representation